Information from clinical trials is available at this time to support the use of COVID-19 vaccine, mRNA, bivalent

 Talk to your doctor about the risks and benefits of receiving this medication.

 What is COVID-19?

 COVID-19 disease is caused by a coronavirus called SARS-CoV-2.
 This type of coronavirus has not been seen before.
 You can get COVID-19 through contact with another person who has the virus.
-It is predominantly a respiratory (lung) illness that can affect other organs.
+It is predominantly a respiratory (lung) illness, but it can also affect other organs.
 People with COVID-19 have had a wide range of symptoms reported, ranging from mild symptoms to severe illness.
 Symptoms may appear 2 to 14 days after exposure to the virus.
 Symptoms may include: fever, chills, cough, shortness of breath, fatigue, muscle or body aches, headache, loss of taste or smell, sore throat, congestion, runny nose, nausea, vomiting, or diarrhea.

 How is the COVID-19, mRNA, bivalent (Moderna) vaccine given?